Using OpenLDAP with Microsoft SQL Server and Oracle back-end databases

 ./isql -v my_sql_server_dsn

-At the prompt, type "help" to display a list of tables.
-To exit, press return in an empty prompt line.
+At the prompt, enter help to display a list of tables.
+To exit, press Return in an empty prompt line.

 Installing the Easysoft ODBC-ODBC Bridge

-For installation instructions, see the OOB documentation.
+For installation instructions, refer to the ODBC-ODBC Bridge documentation.

-• Test the OOB with isql.
+• Test the ODBC-ODBC Bridge with isql.

 • Make and install the OpenLDAP distribution.